rvadapally/truwit-starter-template/api/API_FUNCTIONALITY.md

 - `Assets`, `LinkIndex` (URL ↔ asset/proof mapping), `Proofs`, `Receipts`, `Idempotency`

 Database selection in `Program.cs`:
-- `postgres`: uses `ApplicationDbContext` with Npgsql and `PostgresVerificationRepository`.
+- Postgres: uses `ApplicationDbContext` with Npgsql and `PostgresVerificationRepository`.
-- `sqlite`: uses `ApplicationDbContext` with Sqlite but is currently wired to `PostgresVerificationRepository` in code (likely a temporary placeholder; adjust if needed).
-- other: falls back to `InMemoryVerificationRepository`.

 On startup, when not using in-memory:
 - Ensures database creation